20 Hours / 20 CEs

 • Intended Audience

-This training is designed for mental health professionals at all experience levels who provide comprehensive cognitive-behavioral treatments.
-The course is particularly relevant for those specializing in forensic psychology, correctional mental health, or clinical psychology with high-risk or emotionally dysregulated populations.
-Participants typically work in settings such as inpatient or residential treatment centers, correctional or forensic facilities, community mental health agencies, or hospital-based programs.
-The training is also suitable for a wide range of professionals who support individuals requiring cognitive-behavioral interventions.
+This training is intended for mental health professionals who provide comprehensive behavioral treatments, particularly those specializing in forensic psychology, correctional mental health, or clinical psychology with high-risk or emotionally dysregulated populations.
+It is also suitable for a wide range of professionals who support individuals requiring behavioral interventions.

 • Experience Level